 The world water speed record has an 85% mortality rate, and Campbell later tragically died on Coniston Water in the United Kingdom trying to break his own record.

-Dumbleyung Lake is now predominantly dry more often than not these days, however, it is still a stunning and fascinating spot which is home to birds and other wildlife.
+Dumbleyung Lake is now predominantly dry more often than not, however, it is still a stunning and fascinating spot that is home to birds and other wildlife.
 It fills up every few years and has a rich natural and cultural history.
 A unique granite memorial to Campbell’s achievement was created by the local community and placed on nearby Pussycat Hill.
-The memorial allows the sun to shine through an aperture at the exact moment of the record on December 31st each year, projecting a sun ray onto a scale brass plaque of the Bluebird on the lake.
+The memorial allows the sun to shine through an aperture at the exact moment of the record on December 31st each year, projecting a sunray onto a scale brass plaque of the Bluebird on the lake.

-The town of Dumbleyung will soon be home to a full-sized replica of Donald Campbell’s boat, Bluebird, to be ready for the 50th anniversary of his run in December of 2014, as well as a visitor’s centre to showcase these incredible achievements.
+The main street of Dumbleyung is now home to a full-sized replica of Donald Campbell’s boat, Bluebird, which was made ready for the 50th anniversary of his run in December of 2014.
+There is also an interactive visitor’s center across the road from the replica.